Jean Eledge, Chairperson

 The Bachelor of Arts in French or Spanish teacher certification programs (FRNCH.BAT SPNSH.BAT) prepare students for careers as teachers of French or Spanish in grades 7 through 12.
 Courses at all levels are designed to increase students’ proficiency levels in all skills, enabling them to teach effectively with an advanced knowledge of the target-language culture.
 Study abroad programs are available and encouraged for all teaching licensure candidates.

-Students majoring in a foreign language must complete a minimum of 6 credit hours of target-language coursework in a target-language country.
+Students majoring in a world language must complete a minimum of 6 credit hours of target-language coursework in a target-language country.

 Programs of Study

-The Department of English and Modern Foreign Languages offers the following programs of study:
+The Department of Language and Literature offers the following programs of study:

 English (Teacher Licensure, Grades 7-12)

 The Department of Language and Literature offers courses for minors in English, French, Linguistics, Spanish, Teaching English to Speakers of Other Languages, and writing.